osamja/my-personal-website/info.md

     Ideally static files can be more easily hosted on a dedicated server in the future.
  - URL redirect should occur server side
+ - Spike how SASS works with create-react-app build setup